 - Teach cooperation throughout the day, demonstrating words and phrases children can use to express their desires and feelings.

-- Familiarize yourself with the child’s signals of rising frustration or anger.
+- Familiarize yourself with the child’s signals for indicating a need or a strong emotion.

 - Be aware of the child’s current situation.
 Does a parent have a new job or exams at school?
 Is there a loss or an addition to the family?
-Evaluating what a child is experiencing helps in understanding what a child may need so that she does not resort to biting.
+This communication between parents and caregivers can help support children who are working through challenging situations and strong emotions.

 When a child bites, adults need to intervene quickly, calmly, and firmly.
 Using a calm tone of voice and minimal body movement encourages children to calm themselves.
 Reassure both children that you are there to help.
 If possible, keep both children with you as you inspect and wash the bitten area with warm, soapy water.
 This helps children understand the cause and effect of biting.
 Talk with both children about what happened.
 Label their emotions, ask them to name things that are acceptable to bite, and remind them that they can always ask an adult for help.

 Demonstrate that gentleness and kindness are expected.
 Stroke your own arm to demonstrate gentle touching and invite children to practice gentle touches on their own arms or on stuffed animals.
 Assess the situation that led to the biting incident to see if changing something in the environment or daily schedule can prevent future occurrences.
 Teach children alternative methods for expressing themselves with language or body signals.
 Model words and phrases they can use to ask for a turn with a toy such as, “Can I have that next?”
 Suggest acceptable ways to express strong emotions such as stomping feet, pounding clay, or drawing a picture.